ncahill89/fpemlocal/vignettes/vignette_married_women_userdata.md

-Estimating family planning indicators for married women
+Estimating family planning indicators for married women with custom user data
 ================

 ## Introduction

-In this vignette we obtain estimates for married women with package datasets.
-By default, functions utilize UNPD datasets.
+In this vignette we obtain estimates for married women with custom user data.

 1. [Fit a one country model](#fit) `fit_fp_c`
 2. [Calculate point estimates for indicators](#results) `calc_fp_c`